Deepakpatel-github/data-engineering-sql-2024/README.md

 from payment
 group by customer_id
 having sum(amount) > 150
--- using "Total Spent" in the having clause returns an error because "Total Spen" does not exist (alias gets assigned at the very end)
+-- using "Total Spent" in the having clause returns an error because "Total Spent" does not exist (alias gets assigned at the very end)
 ```

 Note: column aliases are for better readability of the output, whereas table aliases are for better readability and structuring of the query.